 Exactly what I wanted - Informed Instruction of L.N.T. - Backpacking - Camping.
 Even "old time" campers and backpackers have something to learn from the course, Excellent! - Rick F.

 This course is specifically designed for newcomers to the world of wilderness backpacking and alpine climbing.
-The Olympic National Park provides the setting for this skills-driven course in wilderness navigation, traveling on varied terrain, trip planning, food preparation, survival and minimum-impact camping skills.
+Washington's majestic Cascades provide the setting for this skills-driven course in wilderness navigation, traveling on varied terrain, trip planning, food preparation, survival and minimum-impact camping skills.
 It provides a wealth of knowledge for those who want to seriously embrace the rigors of wilderness environs.
 Completion of this program provides an excellent introduction to our six-day mountaineering course.

 To properly train hikers in appropriate wilderness techniques including, but not limited to: